 2. Wet your paper or block.

-3. Then, use the same techniques for sanding resin jewelry when sanding your resin art.
+3. Then, use the same techniques for sanding jewelry resin when sanding your epoxy art resin.
 Go back and forth and in circles to make sure you sand evenly.

 4. Continue sanding with finer grits of paper until you are happy with the surface.
 Recoat with resin as necessary.